AlexanderKovac1750/VSDL-to-KYPO/README.md

 This repository holds the VSDL-to-KYPO or V2K for short.
 The V2K is tool for designing cyber-security exercises in VSDL based language to be deployed on KYPO platforms, such as KYPO CSC or KYPO CRP.

 # Technical documentation
-The technical documentation will be added soon in form of pdf to the repository
+The technical documentation is in form of pdf in the repository.
+It is currently being improved and will undergo multiple updates, before being completed.

 # Fast installation
 The program can be easily installed and launched by following these steps: